Here are my recommendations on how to keep seeds fresh. Or in other words, the best way to store seeds for better germination.

 Store Seeds in Airtight Containers

-Add some Silica Gel Desiccant Packs
+Add Some Silica Gel Desiccant Packs

-These desiccant packs will remove moisture from the container and lower the relative humidity in the air inside the container.
-Even in humid environments.
+These desiccant packs will remove moisture from the container and lower the relative humidity in the air inside the container, even in humid environments.
 They work, you should use them.

 Store the Containers in the Dark

-I don't go crazy here, meaning that I place the containers in a closet and close the door.
-I don't darken or put black paper on the containers.
+I don’t go crazy here, meaning I place the containers in a closet and close the door.
+I don’t darken or put black paper on the containers.
 I simply put them in a closet and close the door.

 Keep Temperatures as Even as Possible